 She waited until one patrol had passed, then Awakened one of the tapestries.
 “Lift me,” she said, dropping a drained handkerchief.

 The tapestry wrapped around her, drawing her into the air and setting her on the walltop.
-She glanced to the sides, recovering her breath.
-To the side, a ways away, a group of guards were pointing at her.
+She glanced about, recovering her breath.
+To the side, a ways away, a group of guards was pointing at her.

 You’re not any better at this than Vasher is, Nightblood noted.
 You people can’t sneak at all.

 She cursed, Awakening the tapestry again, having it lower her down into the Court.
 She recovered her breath, then took off running across the grassy lawn.
-Few people were about, but that only made her feel like she stood out even more as she ran.
+Few people were about, but that only made her feel like she stood out even more.

 The palace, Nightblood said.
 Go there.

 That was where she was going.
-However, the longer she held the sword, the more she was coming to realize that it tended to say whatever it wanted, no matter whether or not its comments were founded.
+However, the longer she held the sword, the more she was coming to realize that it tended to say whatever it wanted, no matter whether or not its comments had any relevance.
 Like a child, speaking or asking questions as they occurred to it.

-The front of the palace was very well guarded by a group of men who weren’t wearing soldiers uniforms.
+The front of the palace was very well guarded by a group of men who weren’t wearing uniforms.
 Vivenna slowed as she approached, not wanting to draw any more attention.
 Still, few people were near the palace, and so her approach was noticed.

 He’s in there, Nightblood said.
 I can feel him.
 Third floor.
-Where we were before.
+Where he and I were before.

 And, Vivenna got an image of the room shoved into her head.
 She frowned.